School of Business Strategic Plan

 INITIATIVE PROGRESS Empower, recognize, and promote individuals who distinguish themselves through their leading-edge scholarship, teaching, and service Annual awards for teaching excellence, including monetary awards

-Foster a work environment that empowers individuals to excel and advance AGSM Harvesting Connections Event with Faculty, Staff, and Alumni Reinforce a supportive community, one that helps members deepen professional investigation and achievement -
+Foster a work environment that empowers individuals to excel and advance "Lunch & Learn" seminars for staff with training on AI, Design with Canva, Crucial Conversations, and De-Escalating Conflict among other topics Reinforce a supportive community, one that helps members deepen professional investigation and achievement -

 Culture of Continuous Improvement

-INITIATIVE PROGRESS Focus on diversity, equity, and inclusion in recruiting students, staff, and faculty Our MBA class is 51% women and 52% underrepresented groups Recruit international graduate students from a broad range of countries We currently have 25 countries represented in our graduate programs
+INITIATIVE PROGRESS Focus on diversity, equity, and inclusion in recruiting students, staff, and faculty Our student population (UG & Grad) is 40% URM, 45.6% First Generation, 42.6% Women, and 8.5% International.
+Recruit international graduate students from a broad range of countries We currently have about 20 countries represented in our graduate programs, from Europe, Asia, Africa, and North America.

-Provide an excellent stakeholder experience in the most effective manner to empower those inside and outside of the organization to carry out their tasks in the most efficient way Empower continuous improvement in policies and procedures
+Provide an excellent stakeholder experience in the most effective manner to empower those inside and outside of the organization to carry out their tasks in the most efficient way Our new building has brought staff and administrative offices into one location, improving communication, collaboration, and efficiency.
+Empower continuous improvement in policies and procedures